 paleontologist in my past life.
 Mistaking limestone and

-rubbled cartilage as if I will be remembered.
+rubbled cartilage like I will be memorialized.
 Erased by

 stillness, some unforgiving longing.
 Would you break

 tradition for survival?
-Someday I will discover your ashes
+In due course, I discover your ashes

 under my fingernails and wonder where it all ended.